Hisma/cline-rules-workflows/README.md

 ## What Are Rules and Workflows?

 **Rules** provide persistent context to Cline about your preferences, standards, and project requirements.
-They're automatically loaded and inform every conversation.
+When enabled, they automatically inform every conversation.
+You can toggle individual rules on/off through the Cline UI.

 **Workflows** provide step-by-step processes for complex tasks.
 They're invoked on-demand when you need to execute specific procedures.
+Like rules, individual workflows can be enabled/disabled through toggle switches in the UI.

 Both systems support **global** (all projects) and **workspace** (project-specific) scoping.

 ## MCP Server Requirements

 Effective use of Cline rules and workflows requires MCP (Model Context Protocol) servers.
-These are essential tools that every Cline user should configure:

 - **Context7** - Framework documentation and API references
 - **Brave Search** - Web research and fact-checking